A central piece of our community change agenda is the intention to establish locality-focused mental health and wellbeing hubs.

 A hub is intended to provide a safe space and a key connection point for people who are in mental distress.
 It will have the infrastructure to support mental health and addiction service delivery, provide care coordination, and connect people to a wide variety of community supports that help to enhance wellbeing.

-- provide shared physical space to several mental health, health and social care organisations
+• a shared physical space for several mental health, health and social care organisations

 Who can come to the hub?